 At Grace Episcopal Church, the celebration and blessing of a marriage is a sacred occasion.
 Far more than a social event, a Christian wedding is first and foremost a worship service.
 We take seriously the responsibility of upholding those who enter Holy Matrimony.
 All couples, including same gender couples, may be married at Grace.

-Weddings are times of celebration and reverence – celebration of the love two people have found in each other and reverence of the commitment to marriage under the grace of God.
+Weddings are times of celebration and reverence - celebration of the love two people have found in each other and reverence of the commitment to marriage under the grace of God.
 We are eager to help you make your wedding lovely and meaningful.
-In order to accomplish this together we ask that as couple you become familiar with and respect our guidelines that will provide clarity and facilitate planning for all parties involved.
+In order to accomplish this together we ask that as a couple, you become familiar with and respect our guidelines that will provide clarity and facilitate planning for all parties involved.

 The Episcopal Church requires that at least one member of the couple be a baptized Christian.
 If one of you has previously been married, please allow extra time, as the Bishop must approve remarriage.

 The full guidelines and fees are available here.
 After you have reviewed them, if you wish to reserve a date on our calendar, please contact the church to schedule an initial meeting with a priest.
 We respectfully request that no arrangements involving the church facilities, clergy, or musicians be announced until approval from the church has been received.

-The death of a church member should be reported to the church as soon as it is possible, and the church clergy should be included in planning the arrangements for a funeral or memorial service.
+The death of a church member should be reported to the church as soon as it is possible.
+The church clergy should be included in planning the arrangements for a funeral or memorial service.
 Pastoral services are available prior to and at the time of death at the home or hospital.
 The Episcopal Church encourages baptized Christians to be buried from the church at a time when the congregation may be present.